Cloudflare vs Namecheap: Which is Better in 2026

 About Cloudflare

 Founded in 2009, Cloudflare is an American organization that offers services like a content delivery network, DDoS protection, and other web services.
-According to data available online, approximately 24.03 million active websites use Cloudflare, indicating around 265,929 paying customers by June 2025 (Source: Cloudflare)
+According to data available online, approximately 24.03 million active websites use Cloudflare, it has generated revenue totaling $639.8 million in the first quarter of 2026 (Source: Cloudflare)

 It’s one of the best platforms that includes security features like WAF, DDoS, and bot protections to safeguard your websites, apps, and APIs while boosting performance.
 Cloudflare also supports the development and deployment of AI agents through its agent framework and orchestration tools to operate models you select and deliver new agents immediately.